Pritam-Git01/rfp-management/README.md

 - **AI-Powered RFP Creation**: Describe your requirements in plain English, and the system generates structured RFP documents
 - **Automated Vendor Communication**: Send RFPs to multiple vendors via email with one click
-- **Smart Proposal Parsing**: Automatically extract and structure data from vendor responses (including PDFs and images via OCR)
+- **Smart Proposal Parsing**: Automatically extract and structure data from vendor responses (including PDFs and images via OCR).
+The vendor should reply in the same email from where they received the proposal, **or they can send a direct message with a subject line that starts with `RFP: [refd id]`, such as `RFP: 69318741bt57e0cbf6804a20`**.

+Does this capture your full requirement?
 - **Intelligent Comparison**: Compare proposals side-by-side with AI-generated recommendations based on price, compliance, and completeness

 ## 🚀 Key Features